-I blog about Latin American Independence, with a particular focus on its international context, at http://bolivariantimes.blogspot.co.uk/.
+I occasionally blog about Latin American Independence, with a particular focus on its international context, at http://bolivariantimes.blogspot.co.uk/.
 You can find full transcripts and photos of an event I hosted at Canning House, London, on 5 September 2012, which discussed Britain's role in the independence of Colombia, Venezuela and Ecuador in the early nineteenth-century.

 A research database of over 3,000 foreign adventurers who took part in the Wars of Independence in Colombia, Venezuela and Ecuador, (the subject of my book Adventuring through Spanish Colonies) is available to consult online.